Mar Garcia: Professional and political career

 In order to finance her studies, she worked several part-time jobs throughout her university education.
 After graduating, her first professional experience was as a Junior Consultant in an international consultancy group specialized in health care.
 Following this experience, she worked at the City Council of Barcelona for 12 years.
 During the coalition government between Partit dels Socialistes de Catalunya, Esquerra Republicana de Catalunya and ICV that lasted from 1999 to 2011 (without Esquerra Republicana de Catalunya from 2007) - she worked as an Advisor to the Deputy Mayor in charge of sustainability, the environment and urban services for five years (2002 – 2007).
 After that, she was the Chief of Cabinet of the Deputy Mayor for four years (2007 - 2011).
 While in the opposition she was an Environmental and Local Economic Development Advisor for three years (2011 – 2014).

 In June 2003 she began her involvement in politics by becoming a member of the Catalan Green Party (Iniciativa per Catalunya Verds) where she has held several different responsibilities: a member of the Political Commission of Barcelona, a member of the National Council, a member of the Executive Committee and a member of the International Relations Working Group.
 She is also member of the trade union Comisiones Obreras.

 In November 2012 she was elected as an Executive Committee Member of the European Green Party at the 17th Council Meeting of the European Greens held in Athens.
 Throughout her mandate she was responsible for strategy planning for the Green family, for the party's Gender Network, and for capacity building and networking coordination among member parties.

 Two years later, in November 2014, Mar Garcia was elected as the Secretary General of the European Green Party at the 21st Council Meeting of the European Greens in Istanbul (2014), taking over from the previous Secretary General who stepped down from the role.
 Garcia was re-elected at the 23rd Council Meeting of the European Greens in Lyon (2015) for an extended mandate that would cover the 2019 European Election campaign.

 In November 2019 she once again ran for the position of Secretary General and was elected.
 The election took place at the 30th Council Meeting of the European Greens in Tampere.

 She attended the 2018 and 2019 Netroots Nations, a political convention for progressive political activists in the USA.

-She is the only female Secretary-General of a pan-European party.
+At the time of her appointment, she was the only female Secretary-General of a European political party.